jhvanderschee/hugocodex/content/en/posts/image-compression-for-the-lazy.md

 ## HugoConf 2022

-So... with 2x 50% jpg compression you get perfect images on retina and non-retina displays, zero added complexity and you save bytes by a factor 10.
+So... with 2x 50% jpg compression you get (almost) perfect images on retina and non-retina displays, zero added complexity and you save bytes by a factor 10.
 I bet you would like to have that in your Hugo website for all images, even the ones in your markdown.
 No problem!
 I will be giving a lighting talk on [HugoConf 2022](https://hugoconf.io/), called 'Resize all images', where I will show you how to achieve this with a minimal amount of code.
 Don't miss out.
 [Sign up now!](https://hugoconf.io/)